How to Communicate with Mission Control Regarding Tickets (Send, Assign or Inquire About Mission Control Work)

 How to "de-escalate" a ticket back (or assign a ticket) to Mission Control Help Desk

-1. Use the "[Mission Control] return to MC" ticket template.
+To assign a ticket to Mission Control Help Desk: Use the "[Mission Control] return to MC" ticket template.
 This will set the status to "Returned to MC," which MC uses.

 Warning

-Do not use this template to create a new ticket for Mission Control or to send a new ticket to MC.
+Please do not use this template to create a new ticket for Mission Control or to send a new ticket to MC.
 Please see: Creating a Ticket For Mission Control

 Info